Using Periodization To Maximize Your Results In The Gym

 The other type of concurrent periodization is where you will be changing the rep range within the exercises themselves.

-One particularly effective concurrent periodization approach is called Reverse Pyramid Training (or RPT), and is pretty much the opposite of the conventional pyramid approach to working out that most guys do.
+One particularly effective concurrent periodization approach is called Reverse Pyramid Training (or RPT), and is pretty much the opposite of the conventional pyramid approach to working out that most people do.

 Regular pyramid training has you doing your first sets with higher reps and lighter weights, and gradually working up to doing your heaviest set at the end for fewer reps.

-Now as I mentioned in a previous article, this type of training isn’t very efficent, since by the time you get to your heaviest set you’ll be pretty fatigued, which limits the amount of progressive overload that you’ll be able to achieve.
+As we mentioned in a previous article, this type of training isn’t very efficient, since by the time you get to your heaviest set you’ll be pretty fatigued, which limits the amount of progressive overload that you’ll be able to achieve.

 With RPT, you’ll be doing the exact opposite – starting with your heaviest sets for fewer repetitions, and then doing subsequent sets with lighter weights for more repetitions.

 Again, this strikes a good balance between maximizing progressive overload on the initial sets, and then working with higher volume on the later sets to induce cellular fatigue.

 Here is an example for how it might work with 3 sets of barbell bench press: